 It’s that time again: Open enrollment for the Affordable Care Act Marketplace starts November 1 and runs through December 15 for most states.
 We as a nation spend nearly 18% of our wealth on health care, according to data from the Organization for Economic Cooperation and Development.

+That’s double what any other country spends.
+Clearly, health care has been a tough one for us to figure out!
 I have radical ideas about how I would want to provide health care going forward.
-But right now, we are in open enrollment for health plans for 2016 and that’s what we need to focus on.
+But right now, we are in open enrollment for health plans for 2019 and that’s what we need to focus on.

 Pay attention to the color codes

-The most important caveat when you’re shopping is pay close attention to the doctors who you are allowed to see.
+The most important caveat when you’re shopping is to pay close attention to the doctors who you are allowed to see.
 Ditto with the facilities.
 You want to be sure you have access to what you want at the lowest premium possible.

 Small businesses need to shop around

-Yet employers are *not* the bad guy, in my view.
+Still, employers are benefiting from the fact that medical cost inflation has moderated.
+At the same time, they’re increasing the amount out of pocket you pay.[ But employers are *not* the bad guy, in my view.
 As a practical matter, they don’t have to provide health care; it would be cheaper for them to pay the fines under the Affordable Care Act for not doing so.
 They choose to provide health care benefits to attract a strong talent pool.
 At many employers, there will be only high deductible plans when you go to renew.

 Want more money-saving advice?
 Visit our Health & Health Care section!